jogendra-b54/jenkins/README.md

 # jenkins

-This  repository is created to learn Jenkins and we will host all our jenkins related learnings, declarative pipeline , scripted pipeline here.
+This  repository is created to learn Jenkins and we will host all our jenkins related learnings, declarative pipeline , scripted pipeline .